8/3/2020

 Chief Financial Officer

-Eric, I guess what I would add to that, you probably noticed that in addition to the strong volumes we saw in primary care in June, PPE contributed to that.
-And that was part of the reason why we increased our revenue guide for the year.
-If you recall, our original guidance for the medical segment was revenue would be down three to 8% year over year.
-We've now up that to eight to 12% growth and PPE was a part of that in addition to the strong primary care volumes that we saw at the back half of June.
+Eric, I guess what I would add to that, you probably noticed that in addition to the strong volumes we saw in primary care in June, PPE contributed to that, and that was part of the reason why we increased our revenue guide for the year.
+If you recall, our original guidance for the medical segment was revenue would be down 3% to 8% year over year.
+We've now upped that to 8% to 12% growth, and PPE was a part of that, in addition to the strong primary care volumes that we saw at the back half of June.

 speaker